BenLehmann12/Predicting-Heart-Failure/README.md

-# Predicting-Heart-Failure
+# Predicting-Heart-Failure DS201
-Utilizing 2 Classification Algorithms(Logistics, KNN) to predict whether someone would have heart failure based on certain variables
+Utilizing Classification Algorithms as well as Neural Networks to predict whether someone would have heart failure based on certain variables